-Some time ago I was made aware of a Sikh parent who received an emotional and hurtful phone call from one of their adult children at which time the elderly parent, 25 years the child's senior, was criticized for expressing their personal views; chastised with negative and inaccurate assertions about their personal affiliations; and arrogantly scolded for making public statements online regarding the hypocritical practice of many Sikh community members related to the teachings of the First Master, Guru Nanak, and the directives of the Tenth Master, Guru Gobind Singh.
+Some time ago I was made aware of an elderly parent who received an emotional and hurtful phone call from one of their adult children at which time the parent, 25 years the child's senior, was criticized for expressing their personal views; chastised with negative and inaccurate assertions about their personal affiliations; and arrogantly scolded for making public statements online regarding the hypocritical practice of many Sikh community members related to the teachings of the First Master, Guru Nanak, and the directives of the Tenth Master, Guru Gobind Singh.

 The estranged parent listened without interruption until the end of the child's monologue.
-When the child had nothing more to say the parent attempted to respond whereupon the child proclaimed that they already knew what the parent had to say and promptly hung up the phone.
+When the child had nothing more to say the parent attempted to respond whereupon the child proclaimed that they already knew what the parent had to say and abruptly hung up the phone.

 This adult child's unfortunate behavior brings to mind how especially tribal-minded people can be after a long association with a tribal and narcissistic organization, which religious organizations especially tend to be, whereupon there is extreme resistant to change and whereby meaningful discourse is impossible because any feedback from outside the tribe is blocked or rejected.

 In this instance the parent/child relationship has remained estranged to the point where only the parent's love from a afar is possible, and retaliation from the child is ongoing instead of making opportunities for enlightened and open dialogue.
 Regardless of whether it is both parents or just one, the results for the estranged parent (parents) adversely impacts much of their life.
 Stay tuned.